scalapb/scalapb.github.io/scalapbc.md

 ## Passing generator parameters

-It is possible to pass parameters to the ScalaPB code generator as a comma-separated list following the `--scala_out=` and separated from the path by colon (`:`)
+If you would like to pass additional options, like `java_conversions`, `flat_package`, or `single_line_to_proto_string`, it can be done like this:

+    bin/scalapbc my.proto --scala_out=OPT1,OPT2:path/to/output/dir/

+where OPT1,OPT2 is a comma-separated list of options.
+For example:

+    bin/scalapbc my.proto --scala_out=flat_package,java_conversions:.

 {%highlight shell%}
-./bin/scalapbc -v340 \
+./bin/scalapbc -v351 \
     --scala_out=param1,param2:some/output/directory
 {%endhighlight%}